ckandrinirina/ck-eglise/docs/architecture.md

 - Authentication Layout: dedicated to authentication flows (login, logout, etc.) to ensure a secure and streamlined process.

 ## Code Organization
-1. Group by feature in routes
+1. Group by feature in both routes and components
+   - Routes grouped under app/[locale]
+   - Components grouped by feature under components/shared
+   - Each feature (auth, admin, etc.) has its own directory
-2. Shared components in ui/shared
+2. UI components in components/ui
+3. Feature-specific shared components in components/shared/[feature]
+4. Cross-cutting components in components/shared/common
-3. Database logic in repositories
+5. Database logic in repositories
-4. Utils in lib directory
+6. Utils in lib directory
-5. Types in dedicated files
+7. Types in dedicated files

 ## Environment Setup
 ```
 DATABASE_URL="file:./database.sqlite"
 NODE_ENV="development"
 ```

+## Component Management
+- For adding new shadcn components, always use the command: `npx shadcn@latest add [component name]`
+- Never manually create or copy shadcn component files

 For detailed implementation examples, refer to the specific sections in the codebase.